Honor killing

-Definitions
+Characteristics

 Human Rights Watch defines "honor killings" as follows:

 Honor crimes are acts of violence, usually murder, committed by male family members against female family members who are perceived to have brought dishonor upon the family.
 A woman can be targeted by her family for a variety of reasons including, refusing to enter into an arranged marriage, being the victim of a sexual assault, seeking a divorce—even from an abusive husband—or committing adultery.
 The mere perception that a woman has acted in a manner to bring "dishonor" to the family is sufficient to trigger an attack.

-Men can also be the victims of honor killings, either committed by members of the family of a woman with whom they are perceived to have an inappropriate relationship; or by the members of their own families, the latter often connected to homosexuality or disability diagnosis.
+Men can also be the victims of honor killings, either committed by family members of a woman with whom they are perceived to have an inappropriate relationship; or by members of their own families, the latter often connected to homosexuality or disability diagnosis.

-General characteristics

 Many honor killings are planned by multiple members of a family, sometimes through a formal "family council".
 The threat of murder is used as a means to control behavior, especially concerning sexuality and marriage, which may be seen as a duty for some or all family members to uphold.
-Family members may feel compelled to act to preserve the reputation of the family in the community and avoid stigma or shunning, particularly in tight-knit communities.
+Family members may feel compelled to act to preserve the local reputation of the family and avoid stigma or shunning, particularly in tight-knit communities.
 Perpetrators often do not face negative stigma within their communities, because their behavior is seen as justified.